sdeleon28/react-fullscreen-gallery/README.md

 npm install <TO_BE_DEFINED>
 ```

-Then include set up your component like this:
+Then set up your component like this:

 ```js
 import React from 'react';